-7. LEGISLATIVE EXCLUSIONS IN TERMS OF SECTION 17 OF THE MPRA (I.E. IMPERMISSIBLE RATES) TO BE FACTORED INTO RATING 7.
-LEGISLATIVE EXCLUSIONS IN TERMS OF SECTION 17 OF THE MPRA This Policy is reflective of the legislative exclusions to rating imposed in section 17 of the MPRA.
-These are: This Policy is reflective of the legislative exclusions i.e. impermissible rates, in terms of section 17 of the MPRA.
-The exclusions are as follows: 7.1 The first 30% of the market value of Public Service Infrastructure as defined in the MPRA; Any part of the seashore; Any part of the territorial waters of the Republic of South Africa; 7.4 Any islands of which the state is the owner; 7.5 7.6 Formally protected areas; Mineral rights; (Land owned by) Land Reform Beneficiaries; The first R15 000 of the market value of residential property and properties used for multiple purposes of which one or more components are used for residential purposed; and 7.9 Property used primarily for religious worshipping purposes, including an official residence occupied by the officiating officer.
-7.9 Property used primarily for religious worship purposes, including an official residence occupied by the officiating officer.
+8. LEGISLATIVE EXCLUSIONS IN TERMS OF SECTION 17 OF THE MPRA (I.E. IMPERMISSIBLE RATES) TO BE FACTORED INTO RATING

+This Policy is reflective of the legislative exclusions to rating imposed in section 17 of the MPRA.
+These are:

+- The first 30% of the market value of Public Service Infrastructure as defined in the MPRA; - 8.2 Any part of the seashore; - 8.3 Any part of the territorial waters of the Republic of South Africa; - 8.4 Any islands of which the state is the owner: - 8.5 Formally protected areas; - 8.6 Mineral rights; - 8.7 (Land owned by) Land Reform Beneficiaries; - 8.8 The first R15 000 of the market value of residential property and properties used for multiple purposes of which one or more components are used for residential purposes; and - 8.9 Property used primarily for religious worshipping purposes, including an official residence occupied by the Officiating Officer.

-8. PROPERTY CATEGORIES
+9. PROPERTY CATEGORIES

-Provision is made for the following property categories:
+Provision is made for the following Property Categories:

-8.1 Residential properties.
+- 9.1 Residential properties.

-8.2 Commercial properties.

-8.3 Agricultural properties.
+- 9.2 Business, Commercial and Industrial properties including Game Farms and/ Eco-Tourism.

+- 9.3 Agricultural properties used for Bona Fide farming.

-Public Service Infrastructure.
+- 9.4 Public Service Infrastructure.

+- 9.5 Municipal Owned properties: Rateable.

+- 9.6 Municipal Owned properties: Non-Rateable.

+- 9.7 Religious or Worship properties

-Rural communal land which includes State Trust Land.
+- 9.8 Rural Communal Land which includes State Trust Land.

-Formally Protected Areas.
+- 9.9 Formally Protected Areas.

-8.7 Education Institutions.

-Vacant properties (excluding agricultural vacant land).

-8.9 Mining properties, including quarries.
+- 9.10 Government properties: Educational Institutions/Schools, Correctional Services Facilities, Offices and Hospitals.

+- 9.11 Vacant Land.

+- 9.12 Mining and Quarry properties.

-0.10 Museums, Libraries, National Monuments, National Botanical Gardens and Heritage Sites.
+9.13 Special Properties i.e. Museums, Libraries, National Monuments, National Botanical Gardens and Heritage Sites.

-Botanical Gardens and Hentage Sites.

-9. RATING OF MULTIPLE USE PROPERTIES
+10. RATING OF MULTIPLE USE PROPERTIES

-In determining the rating of multiple use properties Buffalo City Municipality classify these properties in terms of Section 9(1)(b) of the Act, and will rate such properties based on their dominant use.
-NEW Properties that are identified not to be conforming to the legal use or zoning will be valued in terms of section 46 (2) (a) (b) (c) of the MPRA
+In determining the rating of multiple use properties, Buffalo City Municipality classify these properties in terms of Section 9(1)(b) of the Act, and will rate such properties based on their dominant use.